 A one-of-a kind piece, Humpty’s eggy self is hand sculpted out of paper clay over paper mache without the use of any molds.
 His arms are made of painted cloth that has been sanded and stained, giving it a texture like old leather.
 His legs and feet are sculpted over wood.
 His arms are button jointed, allowing them to be posed.
 He is entirely hand-painted, from the top of his bald head to the tips of his wee little shoes.

-Incoming search terms:contemporary paper mache, paper mache humpty dumpty, metal garden ornaments, folk art sculpture, paper mache art, paper mache fine art
+Incoming search terms:contemporary paper mache, paper mache humpty dumpty, iron garden ornaments

 “Contemporary Birds” Print Collection of 6 on 3/4″ wide birch panels.